SoumikBarua/WorldTrotter/README.md

 # WorldTrotter iOS Application

-This is a simple application that converts temperature value from degrees Fahrenheit to degrees Celsius along with a map view and a web view.
+This is a simple application that converts temperature value from degrees Fahrenheit to degrees Celsius along with a map view and a web view and provides Spanish and Korean language and region support.

 ## Getting Started